Republic of Egypt (1953–1958): The coup

 Meanwhile, the chairman of the Free Officers, Nasser, contacted the Muslim Brotherhood and the communist Democratic Movement for National Liberation to assure their support.
 On the morning of 23 July, he and Abdel Hakim Amer left Mohieddin's home in civilian clothes and drove around Cairo in Nasser's automobile to collect men to arrest key royalist commanders before they reached their barracks and gain control over their soldiers.
 As they approached the el-Qoba Bridge, an artillery unit led by Youssef Seddik met with them before he led his battalion to take control the Military General Headquarters to arrest the royalist army chief of staff, Hussein Sirri Amer and all the other commanders who were present in the building.
 At 6:00 am the Free Officers air force units began patrolling Cairo's skies.

 By 25 July 1952, the army had occupied Alexandria, where Farouk was in residence at the Montaza Palace.
-Terrified, Farouk abandoned Montaza and fled to Ras Al-Teen Palace on the waterfront.
+Terrified, Farouk abandoned Montaza and fled to Ras Al-Tin Palace on the waterfront.
 Naguib ordered the captain of Farouk's yacht, al-Mahrusa, not to sail without orders from the Egyptian Army.

 Debate broke out among the Free Officers concerning the fate of the deposed king.
 While some (including Naguib and Nasser) thought that the best course of action was to send him into exile, others argued that he should be put on trial or executed.
 Finally, the order came for Farouk to abdicate in favor of his son, the crown prince Ahmed Fuad – who was acceded to the throne as King Fuad II – and a three-man Regency Council was appointed.
 The former king's departure into exile came on Saturday, 26 July 1952 and at 6 o'clock that evening he set sail for Italy with protection from the Egyptian Army.
 On 28 July 1953, Naguib became the first President of Egypt, which marked the beginning of modern Egyptian governance.